koii-network/docs/develop/encryption/intro.md

 In this section, we will learn how to encrypt and decrypt messages using Solana and Ethereum keys.

 :::info
-Check out [GitHub](https://github.com/saimiqbal7/encryption) for the complete prjoect.
+Check out [GitHub](https://github.com/saimiqbal7/encryption) for the complete project.

 :::